×

 • Burmese is spoken as a national language in: Myanmar.

 You will also get to know the continents where Mongolian and Burmese speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Burmese language is 43.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Burmese language is 43.
 Find all the information about these languages on Mongolian and Burmese.

 Mongolian and Burmese Language History